 The text below is an edited excerpt from MPP founder Kat Albrecht’s book DOG DETECTIVES: Train Your Dog to Find Lost Pets.
 There are many opinions and claims regarding just how long a scent trail can last.
 Missing Pet Partnership posts this information because some pet owners are hiring pet detectives who claim that their dogs can track a scent trail that is several months old and even up to a year old.
 Here’s a claim made by a so-called lost pet recovery expert who disputes our statements and claims their search dogs can follow scents that are 60 days (even 11 months old!).
 If you are in doubt about our advice on how long scent survives, we encourage you to have a local search-and-rescue K9 team read our “How Long Can Scent Survive” article plus this other article and see what volunteer expert search dog handlers say about scent.
-MPP founder Kat Albrecht has spent eighteen years training and working search dogs, observing other search dogs in training, and learning from search dog authorities across the country since 1989.
+MPP founder Kat Albrecht has been training and working search dogs, observing other search dogs in training, and learning from search dog authorities across the country since 1989.
 You can check her history on our Qualifications page.
 She’s familiar with aged trail experiments performed by experienced Bloodhound trainers.
-Based on her knowledge of what other credible Bloodhound handlers have experienced, her training through the National Police Bloodhound Association (NPBA), and her personal experience in working successful cases with search dogs that she has personally trained and/or worked with, she is comfortable in estimating that in optimal scent conditions (cool, damp areas with heavy vegetation and no wind) a trained trailing dog is probably capable of following a scent trail that is up to three (possibly even four) weeks old.
+Based on her knowledge of what other credible Bloodhound handlers have experienced, her training through the National Police Bloodhound Association (NPBA), and her personal experience in working successful cases with search dogs that she has personally trained and/or worked with, she is comfortable in estimating that in optimal scent conditions (cool, damp forested areas, not urban / residential, with heavy vegetation and no wind) a trained trailing dog is potentially capable of following a scent trail that is up to three (possibly even four) weeks old.

 Keep in mind, however, that even if the scent trail is too old for a search dog to track, a MAR Technician can POTENTIALLY HELP YOU find your lost pet using other methods, including using his or her dog to track a fresher scent trail from a viable sighting.